-- Initial models may be almost identical, ie the same model with a tiny amount of added noise. - For faster convergence, make different models based on the refine2d.py results - multirefine takes almost the same options as refine, with a second fixed parameter indicating the number of models (ie 'multirefine 6 3 ...') - multirefine does not store class information.
-If you wish to use it to split the particle data, you must let an iteration run to completion, not interrupt it early multirefine mkdir r0 for i in 0/clslst do proc2d \$i r0/start.hed first=1 done cd r0 refine ...
+- Initial models may be almost identical, ie the same model with a tiny amount of added noise. - For faster convergence, make different models based on the refine2d.py results - multiefine takes almost the same options as refine, with a second fixed parameter indica to the number of models (ie 'multirefine 6 3 ...') - multirefine does not store class information.
+If you wish to use it to split the particle data, you must let an iteration run to completion, not multirefine mkdir r0 for i in 0/clslst do proc2d \$i r0/start.hed first=1 done cd r0 refine ...